Man insinuates he could shoot off-leash dog in Round Valley, police told

 Kirk said the man was waiting for the woman when she returned to the parking lot with the dog.
 The two argued.
 Kirk said the man told her he held a permit to have a gun and he had one with him.
 The police were told the man said he could shoot the dog, Kirk said.

 Kirk said the woman did not immediately contact the police.
-She had not done so by the middle of the afternoon on Wednesday.

 Recommended Stories For You